PrincetonUniversity/STELLOPT/STELLOPT Compilation OSX.md

     #  gcc7  : Appears to be working
     #  gcc8  : Problems with PetSc so no GENE/SFINCS
     #  gcc9  : Problems with PetSc so no GENE/SFINCS
-    #  gcc10 : Not tested
+    #  gcc10 : Appears to be working
     sudo port install gccX                   (gccX should be gcc7 or gcc8 or another gcc variant) sudo port install openmpi-gccX +fortran
     sudo port select --set mpi openmpi-gccX-fortran